 So how’s everyone doing on their New Year’s resolutions?
-If this blog is any indication with the Million Dollar Dip, below?
+If my site is any indication with the Million Dollar Dip, below?
 Me?
 Probably not so great.
-But hey, it was the Super Bowl last week and I felt like I had to make this dip…
+But hey, it was the Super Bowl last week and I felt like I “had” to make this dip. 🙂 As a matter of fact, now that I think about it, there are many occasions I “have” to make this dip!
+It’s pretty popular when I do and it always goes fast.

-Million Dollar Dip is the dip of many names: ABC Dip, Neiman Marcus Dip, Million Dollar Dip, One Million Dollar Dip.
+Now you might know Million Dollar Dip under one of its aliases.
+It’s the dip of many names: Million Dollar Dip aka ABC Dip, aka Neiman Marcus Dip, aka One Million Dollar Dip.
 Well, you get the idea.
+It’s been a passed-around tried and true dip for decades.

 About Million Dollar Dip:

-But back to the Million Dollar Dip.
-There is one caveat that’s important.
-While the Million Dollar Dip is perfectly good the first day, this is an ideal make-ahead recipe.
-The next day Million Dollar Dip really shines.
+I always like to emphasize: Million Dollar Dip is perfectly good the first day and I’m sure you’re gonna love it, but this is an ideal make-ahead recipe.
+On the following day, Million Dollar Dip really shines.
 Everything comes together in some kind of magical alchemy.
-So if you do have time to make the Million Dollar Dip ahead, go for it!
+If you do have time to make the Million Dollar Dip ahead, go for it!

 Making Million Dollar Dip:

-Even though it’s not an original ingredient, I always add a touch of cream cheese to add just a little substance to the dip.
+Even though it’s not an original ingredient, I always add a touch of cream cheese to add just a little substance to the dip; it’s a little trick I use in a lot of dips.
 Make sure to take your cream cheese out ahead so it’s nice and soft.
 If you forget, put it in the microwave for about 20 seconds.

 Saving Money on Million Dollar Dip: